sparkfun/eng_application/Documentation/README.md

 ### Brushing Your Teeth

 So how do we brush our teeth?
 It is recommended to have your toothbrush at a 45° angle toward your gum line and teeth.
 Typical brushing motions can include sweeping the bristles in a linear motion and/or rolling the brush in a circular motion.
 Make sure to brush your teeth in the morning and at the end of the day.
-With your toothbrush prepared, you can start brushing your teeth.
+Lets start cleaning using the prepared toothbrush!

 1. With the toothbrush still in your dominant hand, place the bristles on your teeth as shown in the image below.